Ratecard/docs/docs/getting-started.md

 ## Authentication

-Generate an access token within within your account ([here](https://ratecard.io/app/settings/api)), or ask the owner/admin of your account to supply you with this token.
+Generate an access token within your account ([here](https://ratecard.io/app/settings/api)), or ask the owner/admin of your account to supply you with this token.
 Apply an authorization header with the token to get access to your account(s) within the scope(s) defined for this particular token.

 <!--
 type: tab